API

 A 3D scene container for visualizing molecular or geometric shapes.

-This class allows adding, updating, and removing shapes in a scene, as well as modifying scene-level properties such as scale and background color.
+This class allows adding, updating, and removing shapes in a scene, as well as modifying scene-level properties such as scale, camera, and background color.
+Static image export is also a scene-level operation via scene.save_image(...) and scene.to_png(...); it does not depend on a Viewer instance or the current notebook/browser/window size.

 Supported shape types include Sphere, Stick, Molecule, and Protein.
 Shapes can optionally be assigned a string id so they can be updated or removed later.